mmu-webdesign/IWD-web-term2/rwd-week-3.md

 Before you start Week 4 - Have you completed everything?

-- Task 1 created a flexible column for the content of your `<section>`s.
-You have adjusted the `padding`, ``max-width`` and other elements to ensure your content looks good in a mobile viewport, but does not let the line length of your text fo beyond 65 characters.
+- You created a flexible column for the content of your `<section>`s.
+You have adjusted the `padding`, ``max-width`` and other elements to ensure your content looks good in a mobile viewport, but does not let the line length of your text go beyond (around) 65 characters.
-- In Task 2 you have styled *the big header* by apply the supplied styles, making adjustments as directed.
+- You should have styled *the big header* by apply the supplied styles, making adjustments as directed.
-- Task 3 asked you to apply background colours.
+- We asked you to apply background colours.
 Undertake careful research to find the right palette that reflects the mood and feel you are trying to reflect in your portfolio site.
-- Task four asked you to style the footer, providing advice on approaches.
+- And finally Task 4 asked you to style the footer, providing advice on approaches.

-And finally:

-- Fix any problems before you continue.
+> Test everything at mobile and desktop widths.
+Fix any problems before you continue.

 **End**